'Lord Of The Rings' cast to reunite this weekend for Josh Gad's 'Reunited Apart' series

 Gad has been keeping people entertained during the coronavirus-enforced lockdown by reuniting the stars of such beloved movies as The Goonies, Back To The Future and Splash over mass Zoom chats.

-This Sunday (May 31), Gad will remotely host the ‘Return of the Kings’ special with members of the cast from Peter Jackson’s acclaimed cinematic adaptation of J. R. R. Tolkien’s fantasy novels, which were released as a trilogy of films between 2001 and 2003.
+This Sunday – or Monday (June 1) in Australia – Gad will remotely host the ‘Return of the Kings’ special with members of the cast from Peter Jackson’s acclaimed cinematic adaptation of J. R. R. Tolkien’s fantasy novels, which were released as a trilogy of films between 2001 and 2003.

 The below trailer for ‘Return of the Kings’ previews the involvement of The Lord of the Rings stars Elijah Wood, Sean Astin, Billy Boyd, Dominic Monaghan, Orlando Bloom and Sir Ian McKellen — you can watch the clip below.